 - Boost Clock – 3.6 Ghz

 - Intel HD 530 graphics

 The Intel processor does not come with a stock processor cooler you may need to buy a stock cooler to run the processor.

 Motherboard Gigabyte GA-H170M-D3H DDR4 6th Generation – The Gigabyte motherboard is the latest motherboard you can use with the Intel Skylake 6th Generation processor.
-It is a decent motherboard and comes with plethora of features and intuitive Bios UI.
+It is a decent motherboard and comes with a plethora of features and intuitive Bios UI.

 The motherboard is priced at Rs.
-10,800 currently and offers support for DDR4 RAM along with Crossfire and Sli for graphics card.
+10,800 currently and offers support for DDR4 RAM along with Crossfire and Sli for the graphics card.

 Key Specs for Gigabyte GA H170M -D3H

 - 4 x DDR4 DIMM sockets supports 64 GB RAM.

 - 8 x USB 3.0/2.0 ports (4 at the backside).